laurahamilton/Lauras-Skill-Journal/README.md

 - First, download and install Atom. https://flight-manual.atom.io/getting-started/sections/why-atom/

-You can use Atom's UI to install the plug-ins listed below using Atom's Settings View: just type ctrl + (on Linux or a PC), and cmd + (on a Mac).
+You can use Atom's UI to install the plug-ins listed below using Atom's Settings View: just type ctrl + (on Linux or a PC), or cmd + (on a Mac).

 You can also go to the "Settings View," you can click on the "Install" tab, and type the package name you want to install into the "Search Packages" search box.